Nickchapman3773/Uranium-Fever/README.md

 > [!note]
 > This section is still under construction!

+- Crashing - I am crashing, what can I do to fix it?
+	- Post your crashlog (found in the Uranium Fever > Stock Game > Crashlogs folder) in the Uranium Fever Support channel on discord (link provided above).
 - Keybinds - How do I find Uranium Fever's Keybinds?
 	- Press K in the pause menu.
 - Manual Installs - Why do I have to manually install TTW, NVR, and Stash Organizer?